 The Monmouth County Courthouse is three stories tall and there are restrooms on each floor.

 The three stories are supplemented by a basement (known as "Lower Level" with rooms starting with the letter "L"), and then three stories numbered One, Two, and Three.

 Bathrooms are something that people often inquire about at the Courthouse.
 Where are they, for starters?

 More importantly, where is the clean one or the cleaner ones?

-In particular, in the basement of the east wing at the end of the building closest to the parking lot is "family reception".
+In particular, in the basement of the East Eing at the end of the building closest to the parking lot is "Family Reception."
 This is room L-50.

 Both of these hearing rooms are used by hearing officers, not judges.
-These are lawyers who do not wear robes.
-They are serving as "hearing officers" but again, they are not judges.
+The hearing officers are lawyers and do not wear robes, as a judge does.

 There are about a dozen tables with chairs right outside of family reception's L-50 where you can sit and strategize or just relax.
 There are vending machines there.

 At the southern end of that same hallway is "180 Turning Lives Around."
 This is in room L-49.
 This used to be known as the "Women's Center" and is a group of three domestic violence professionals who help battered individuals obtain restraining orders.

 Walking toward the South Wing of the building one comes to the "Ombudsman" self-help resource center.
 This is a resource space for people who are unrepresented.